stigjoergensen/RestPS/docs/Get-RestIPAuth.md

 ### EXAMPLE 1

 ## PARAMETERS
-this function does not require or take any parameters
+this function does not require or take any parameters.

 ### CommonParameters